-On each Parameter Page there is a brief Help description for each process mode and parameter, and a pop-up Usage Description gives detailed parameter ranges and process descriptions, specifically for Soundshaper.
-On both the Main and Parameter pages, there is access to Soundshaper's HTML manual and the detailed CDP Reference documentation.
+A brief Hint is given for every CDP process in the Main-Page menus.
+On each Parameter Page there is a brief Help description for each process mode and parameter.
+Enabling Quick Help displays a fuller pop-up description with detailed parameter ranges and process descriptions, specifically for Soundshaper.
+There is also access to Soundshaper's HTML manual and the detailed CDP Reference documentation.

 Detailed information is readily available on soundfiles and all CDP file types.
 Conversions can be also made between common audio and musical data types such as MIDI-Hz, Semitones-Ratio, dB-Gain.